tetsu9923/SciReviewGen/README.md

 ## How to create SciReviewGen from S2ORC
 ### 0. Environment
 - Python 3.9
-- Run the following command to install required packages
+- Run the following command to install the required packages
 ```
 pip install -r requirements.txt
 ```